CleanMachine1/Linux-DNS-Set/README.md

 resolvconf to set the DNS
 systemctl to start it
 sudo to access the needed files
+Cowsay to make the friendly Tux at the top

 ## Warning

 This script is not a toy and should be treated with respect or you could end up unable to connect to internet

+Please note that this script may seem to be stopped as it installs the required packages.
+Also it clears after each stage to clean the terminal.